hackclub/hackclub/workshops/login_auth/README.md

 Yayyy🎊! you Finished with coding part!

-Try login with the EMAIL and PASSWORD you recorded in FIREBASE.
+Try login with the EMAIL and PASSWORD you recorded in Firebase.

 ### Hooray!🎉
 You finished the Web Login Authentication Workshop by completing all tasks:
-- [x] Creating a FIREBASE project.
+- [x] Creating a Firebase project.
-- [x] Connecting FIREBASE to your webpage
+- [x] Connecting Firebase to your webpage
 - [x] Designing a webpage.

 ### ⚡ What's Next?
-Now you know how to build a web page with login authentication using FIREBASE.
+Now you know how to build a web page with login authentication using Firebase.

 Now how you can expand it?
-Try adding some other features to it with the help of [FIREBASE Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)
+Try adding some other features to it with the help of [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇
 - Adding `create account` feature, So user can create a new account.